Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

 1. On the Arduino IDE, select the port.

+    - Navigate to **Tools > Port**.
-    - Go to menu `Tools`, `Port` and select the port to which the Nano RP2040 Connect is connected.
+    - Select the port to which the Nano RP2040 Connect is connected.

-8. Upload the sketch.
+1. Upload the sketch.
 Note that this may take a few minutes.

-    - Go to menu `Sketch` and click on `Upload`.
+    - Navigate to **Sketch > Upload**.

     *Note: This will take several minutes.*